ewusiessel/code-institute-first-project/README.md

 <h3>Deployment</h3>
-This project was developed using Vscode IDE, committed to git and pushed to GitHub using the built in function within it. the deployed outcome can be found here: https://ewusiessel.github.io/code-institute-first-project/
+This project was developed using Vscode IDE, committed to git and pushed to GitHub using the built in function within it.
+The deployed outcome can be found here: https://ewusiessel.github.io/code-institute-first-project/

 The following steps were taken to deploy the website to GitHub Pages from its GitHub repository: